alan-turing-institute/ice-station-zebra/README.md

 ### Evaluate

-Run `uv run evaluate --checkpoint PATH_TO_A_CHECKPOINT` to evaluate using a checkpoint from a training run.
+Run `uv run zebra evaluate --checkpoint PATH_TO_A_CHECKPOINT` to evaluate using a checkpoint from a training run.